efJerryYang/chatgpt-cli/README.md

 - `!drop`: selects messages for deletion
 - `!exit` or `!quit`: exits the program

 These commands are designed to enable you to use this tool much like you would use the official web client.
-If you find that you need additinal command support, feel free to open an issue.
+If you find that you need additional command support, feel free to open an issue.

 ## Prequisites

 To use ChatGPT CLI, you'll need to have Python 3.x installed on your machine.
 You can type `python -V` in your command line to see your python version, and the output of this command would look like this:

 ```sh
 Python 3.11.2